BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
+{% comment %}
 - Analysis of political ads on social media platforms
-- Multilingual NLP techniques for Topic Modeling
 - Helping put into production some of my research into [Ad Observatory](https://adobservatory.org/)
+{% endcomment %}
+- 🆕 A new research project for 2023 I'll update you about in the future ;)
+- 🌐 Applied Multilingual NLP techniques for Topic Modeling
-- Studying theoretical foundations of Deep Learning
+- 📚 Theoretical foundations of Deep Learning

 As side/coding projects, I am also focusing on:
-- Mentoring students of the Data Science MBA at the University of São Paulo
+- 🧑‍🏫 Mentoring students of the Data Science MBA at the University of São Paulo - I tutor ML, DS and DL classes
+- 🧑‍🏫 Invited speaker for NYU's Security Analytics class
+- 🎄 Finishing up this years [Advent of Code](https://adventofcode.com/)
+{% comment %}
 - Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)

-# News:

-- (Oct 2022) I will be attending ACM Internet Measurement Conference late October!
-If you're going and interested in discussing research/meeting, shoot me an email!
-- (Sep 2022) Alongside [CyberSecuirty for Democracy](https://cybersecurityfordemocracy.org/), I've written up the results of my recent research: [Spending on 2020 Spanish-language political ads on Meta lagged behind English-language ads](https://medium.com/cybersecurity-for-democracy/spending-on-2020-spanish-language-political-ads-on-meta-lagged-behind-english-language-ads-772fd22d4cee)
-- (Sep 2022) I have passed my Qualifying Exam and am officially a Ph.D. ~~Student~~ Candidate!
-- (Aug 2022) I have recently won the [NDD Tech](https://ndd.tech) ML challenge!
-Read more [here]({{ site.baseurl }}{% link _kaggle/2022-07-25-ndd-challenge.md %}).
+{% endcomment %}

 {% comment %}